Open event at the 42nd Chess Olympiad: Round 11

 Two teams, United States and Ukraine, entered the final round tied for the first place with 18 match points, while Russia was in third place with 16 match points.
-The United States narrowly defeated Canada 2½-1½ with Fabiano Caruana and Wesley So both as White beating Evgeny Bareev and Alexandre Lesiège on board one and three, respectively; Anton Kovalyov and Hikaru Nakamura drew their game on the second board, while Eric Hansen scored a full point for Canada against Sam Shankland on the lowest board.
+The United States narrowly defeated Canada 2½-1½, with Fabiano Caruana and Wesley So, both as White, beating Evgeny Bareev and Alexandre Lesiège on board one and three, respectively; Anton Kovalyov and Hikaru Nakamura drew their game on the second board, while Eric Hansen scored a full point for Canada against Sam Shankland on the lowest board.
 Caruana outplayed Bareev in the quickest game of the match, while Nakamura managed to defend a slightly worse endgame against Kovalyov.
-On the third board, So sacrificed an exchange in his game against Lesiège with all three results being realistic at some point but the game ended with a full point for the American team, while Hansen beat Shankland in a game in which the American did not get anything from his theoretical pawn sacrifice on the last board.
-Ukraine did also win their final match with a convincing 3½-½ victory over Slovenia thanks to the wins by Pavel Eljanov, Anton Korobov and Andrei Volokitin against Alexander Beliavsky, Jure Borišek and Matej Šebenik, respectively.
-Russia defeated Italy 3-1 thanks to the victories scored by Vladimir Kramnik and Alexander Grischuk.
+On the third board, So sacrificed an exchange in his game against Lesiège with all three results being realistic at some point, but the game ended with a full point for the American team, while Hansen beat Shankland in a game in which the American did not get anything from his theoretical pawn sacrifice on the last board.
+Ukraine also won their final match with a convincing 3½-½ victory over Slovenia thanks to the wins by Pavel Eljanov, Anton Korobov and Andrei Volokitin against Alexander Beliavsky, Jure Borišek and Matej Šebenik, respectively.
+Russia defeated Italy 3-1 thanks to victories scored by Vladimir Kramnik and Alexander Grischuk.

 In the other matches of the final round, Norway and India exchanged one win each for a 2–2 tie.
-The match score was decided on the lower boards as the games between Pentala Harikrishna and Magnus Carlsen as well as Jon Ludvig Hammer and Baskaran Adhiban were drawn.
+The match score was decided on the lower boards, as the games between Pentala Harikrishna and Magnus Carlsen on the first board and Jon Ludvig Hammer and Baskaran Adhiban on the second board were drawn.
 Frode Urkedal scored the first win in the match after S. P. Sethuraman blundered a piece, overlooking a simple response by his opponent (see diagram).
 Vidit Santosh Gujrathi, however, equalised the result after defeating Aryan Tari.
 Azerbaijan and France scored 3-1 victories against Turkmenistan and the Czech Republic, respectively, while Turkey minimally beat Georgia 2½-1½.
-The matches involving Peru and England as well as Greece and Hungary ended in a tie.
+The match between Peru and England and the match between Greece and Hungary both ended in ties.
 Greece remained the only unbeaten team at the tournament along with the United States, scoring four wins and seven draws.